varshajaiswal062/Chance_of_Admission_Data_science_Project/README.md

 # Description

-This is very basic project which is based on the Admission data set where we have multiple columns. which is affectiong the chance of admission of the stduent to thet particular institute
+This is very basic project which is based on the Admission data set where we have multiple columns. which is affecting the chance of admission of the student to thet particular Institutes/Universities

+# Basic steps to build this model
+* As we are folowing software development cycle so according to our